3

 1

 • Tag Wiki edit suggestions aren't available in the API, but I've tried to use a small hack and found a reasonable way to detect them.
 The suggested edits are serially ordered, so I monitor each of the suggested edits from the API, and report any skip in between as a Tag Wiki edit suggestion.
 There are a few fps, but it works quite good.
 I think you can probably try to get the wiki edits using my approach, do some screen scraping (not recommended, but can't help), and get the IDs of the tags which are edited.
-Feb 5, 2018 at 4:57
+Commented Feb 5, 2018 at 4:57

 1 Answer 1